 - Offer an incentive: While good services or products may be enough for some to share their positive word of mouth recommendations, others often need a little more convincing.
 But don’t just offer cash; consider special gifts that everyone wants.
 For example, limited stock private label wine offered in exchange for referrals.

 - Be authentic: While offering incentives can be an effective tactic, paying people to write reviews is never a good idea.
 Make social media marketing organic.
-While you might get away with fake reviews, it puts your reputation and customer trust at risk.
+While you might get away with fake reviews, you’ll also be creating unnecessary reputational risk.
 Your online reviews should be genuine — not fishy — so that customers will put faith in them.

 - Build trust with consistency: Create a trustworthy product that customers can rely on.
 They should be able to expect the same experience (or better) with each purchase.
 Consistently delivering a positive experience build customer loyalty, and encourages your customers to share their great experience with others.